mrpunkdasilva/nakyma-project/README.md

 ### Usage Examples

-> ⚠️ For partial exam only Bubble Sort is working
+> ⚠️ For partial exam only Quick Sort is working

 1. **BubbleSort with manual input (ascending):**
    ```bash